git-pull/tao-of-tmux/manuscript/08-configuration.md

 ## Updating configs in current sessions

-You can apply configs in live tmux sessions.
+You can apply config files in live tmux sessions.
 Compare this to `source` or ["dot"](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#dot) in the POSIX standard.